mdsimon2/RPi-CamillaDSP/README.md

 Case designs discussed below are intended for use with an [OLED Display](https://github.com/mdsimon2/RPi-CamillaDSP#oled-display), [FLIRC IR Receiver](https://github.com/mdsimon2/RPi-CamillaDSP#flirc-usb-ir-receiver) and RPi4.
 A RPi5 can be used but the back panel will not work as the USB/ethernet orientation has been reversed compared to the RPi4.
 If using a RPi5, either modify the rear panel drawing or leave the back panel off.
 Drawings in dwg, pdf and vsdx format can be found in the [case_drawings](https://github.com/mdsimon2/RPi-CamillaDSP/tree/main/case_drawings) folder of this repository.

 All USB-A ports are located on the rear of the RPi.
 The only USB port that is accessible from inside the case is the USB-C port which is typically used for power, however this port can be used as a normal USB port and the RPi can be powered via the pin header.
 For the FLIRC IR receiver, a USB-A socket to USB-C plug adapter is used on the USB-C port coupled with a panel mount USB-A extension cable to connect to the IR receiver at the front of the case.
-For power, a [5.5 mm x 2.1 mm jack](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501A/2439531) is located in the rear of the case, it is recommend to solder at least 20 awg wire with pin connectors at the end to the jack, using preferably two 5 V and two ground wires.
-This is the only part of the project that requires soldering, if soldering is not possible, a 5.5 mm x 2.1 mm jack with prefabbed wiring and crimp prefabbed 20 awg 0.1” header wiring on the ends can be purchased but this may require changing the diameter of the power jack hole.
+For power, a [5.5 mm x 2.1 mm jack](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501A/2439531) is located in the rear of the case, it is recommended to solder at least 20 awg wire with pin connectors at the end to the jack, using preferably two 5 V and two ground wires.
+This is the only part of the project that requires soldering.
+If soldering is not possible, a 5.5 mm x 2.1 mm jack with prefabbed wiring and crimp prefabbed 20 awg 0.1” header wiring on the ends can be purchased but this may require changing the diameter of the power jack hole.

-For a power supply, a standard RPi4 (15 W) or RPi5 (27 W) power supply with a USB-C to 5.5 mm adapter or another 5V power supply with the appropriate 5.5 mm jack can be used.
+For a power supply, a standard [RPi4 (15 W)](https://www.raspberrypi.com/products/type-c-power-supply/) or [RPi5 (27 W)](https://www.raspberrypi.com/products/27w-power-supply/) power supply with a USB-C to 5.5 mm adapter or another 5V power supply with the appropriate 5.5 mm jack can be used.
 The power supply should be capable of supplying at least 3 A. The standard RPi power supplies are recommended as they output slightly more than 5 V which helps with voltage sag.

 #### 10 mm front panel - single sided machining - 50€ add-on